Risk assessment and risk management

 Comprehensive nano risk management

-This perspective on nano safety risk management cuts through the catalogue of projects at NanoLund, and has been specifally addressed at e. g Almedalen 2019.
+This perspective on nanosafety risk management cuts through the catalogue of projects at NanoLund and has been specifically addressed at e. g Almedalen 2019.